rayliuca/personal-site/src/data/about.md

 - I have 2 Shiba Inus, Whale and Dolphin
-- I own a Nikon D5100 DSLR camera, which I shot the two aforementioned doges primarily, but sometimes landscapes as well
+- I own a Nikon D5100 DSLR camera, which I shoot the two aforementioned doges primarily, but sometimes landscapes as well
 - Once upon a time, I actively learned/ practiced western concert flute for 8 years, and now I'm trying to pick it up again!